mrcranky/rfc6902-mongodb/README.md

 unambiguously safe to coalesce operations together, this implementation will err on the side of correctness: more distinct operations but that are guaranteed to produce the correct final result.

+While JSON Patches can be applied to arrays as well as objects, MongoDB documents can only be documents, so no update list will be produced if the original/target document is not an object.